How to cook dried beans in the instant pot, slow cooker or on the stove

 - Once the beans are cooked, let them cool in their water.

-What to do if beans make you gassy
+If beans make you gassy

 If you’re not used to eating beans, they will make you gassy because your gut microbiome needs time to build up and create more of the good bacteria that feeds off of fiber.